-3.2.6 Transitions
+3.5.2 Transitions

 The use of transitions is paramount to good organization.
 Transitional words and phrases connect sentences, ideas, and paragraphs to one another in order to indicate to readers how an idea will develop.
 We use transitions in written and spoken communication.
-It is important that the word or phrase serves your purpose.
+It is important that the transitional words or phrases you use in your writing serve your intended purpose.
 Table 5 shows a list of common transitional words and phrases you can use in your writing and speaking projects.